 Name this tag something descriptive, like “Heatmap Conversion Code Snippet”.

-Copy and paste your conversion/revenue tracking code snippet into the tag configuration.
+Copy and paste the pixel code provided in Heatmap for the Heatmap Conversion Code Snippet into the tag configuration.

 Set the trigger for this tag to the Purchase Trigger created in Step 1.